Call for Submissions to Systems and Machine Learning 2020 (Systems and Machine Learning)

 Authors are encouraged to submit previously unpublished research at the intersection of computer systems and machine learning.
-The Conference on Systems and Machine Learning Program Committee will select papers based on a combination of novelty, quality, interest, and impact.
+The Systems and Machine Learning Program Committee will select papers based on a combination of novelty, quality, interest, and impact.

 Topics of interest include, but are not limited to:

 - Efficient model training, inference, and serving